mutoco/svestra/README.md

 # Svestra

-A Svelte/Sapper + Strapi boilerplate with some neat features, helpers and more.
+A Svelte/Sapper + Strapi boilerplate with some neat features, helpers, examples and more.

-## Features
-- Page prefetching
-- GraphQL first approach
-- SASS Support + some helpers & mixins
-- Todo: Typescript
-- Todo: SVG helpers
-- Todo: `srcset` helpers

-## Pages
-- A home page :`/`
-- An about page :`/about`
-- An articles page :`/articles`
-- A single article page :`/articles/:Slug`

 ## Getting Started

 The project has two folders `frontend` for your Sapper frontend and `backend` for your Strapi backend.

 ### Frontend

 The frontend is built with Sapper.
 This sets up your frontend.
 ```bash
 cd frontend
 npm install
 ```